HIV Screening Treatment

 The infection can be brought under good control with medication.
 Getting the infection under control also eliminates the risk of passing the HIV on to another person.

-People living with HIV who maintain an undetectable viral load have the same life expectancy of someone without HIV.
+People living with HIV who maintain an undetectable viral load have the same life expectancy as someone without HIV.

 The cost of managing HIV has also reduced significantly.
-Anti-retro viral medication used to treat HIV are now much more affordable.
+Anti-retroviral medications used to treat HIV are now much more affordable.

-Rest assure that Dr Tan will take you step by step through the treatment process.
+Rest assured that Dr Tan will take you step by step through the HIV treatment process.

 Reduce the possibility of passing HIV